Hinduism in Australia: Contemporary society

 According to a national survey reported in 2019, Hindu Australians continues to experience the highest rates of discrimination even after being the model minority.
 The survey showed that a three quarters of respondents (75%) had experienced discrimination on public transport or on the street.
 The total fertility rate (TFR) among Hindus is also the second least (least being Buddhists) in Australia with 1.81, which is lower than Christians (2.11) and Muslims (3.03).

 Overseas territories

 Hinduism is practised by the small number of Malaysian Indians in Christmas Island.
+According to the 2021 census, Hinduism constitute 0.6% of its population.